 Section 106 Agreements / Community Infrastructure Levy

-This Authority continues to secure obligations through Section 106 agreements.
+This Authority does not use CIL but continues to secure obligations through Section 106 agreements.

 Planning obligations are determined on a case by case basis.
 The applicant should speak to the case officer for their application to find out whether any are required.
 Where they are required, planning permission will not be granted until the appropriate legal agreement has been entered into.